oashour/NonlinearSchrodinger.jl/docs/src/man/visualization.md

 ![](recurse_4.svg)

-Note that the placement of the nodes is a little random, you might have to issue the plot command a few times to get a satisfactory result wheret he nodes don't overlap.
+Note that the placement of the nodes is a little random, you might have to issue the plot command a few times to get a satisfactory result where the nodes don't overlap.